EWMBA Commencement Recognition

 Question the Status Quo Award

-We lead by championing bold ideas, taking intelligent risks and accepting sensible failures.
-This means speaking our minds even when it challenges convention.
-As leaders and creative thinkers, we thrive at the world’s epicenter of innovation.
-This award recipient should embody these characteristics.
+This award recipient leads by championing bold ideas, taking intelligent risks and accepting sensible failures.
+This means speaking their minds even when it challenges convention.
+As a leader and creative thinker, they thrive at the world’s epicenter of innovation.

 Confidence Without Attitude Award

-We make decisions based on evidence and analysis, giving us the confidence to act without arrogance.
-We lead through trust and collaboration.
-This award recipient should embody these characteristics.
+This award recipient makes decisions based on evidence and analysis, giving them the confidence to act without arrogance.
+They lead through trust and collaboration.

 Students Always Award

 We are a community designed for curiosity and lifelong pursuit of personal and intellectual growth.
-We know that there is always more to learn.
-We strive to engage with others in continuous pursuit of knowledge and growth.
-This award recipient should embody these characteristics.
+This award recipient knows that there is always more to learn.
+They strive to engage with others in continuous pursuit of knowledge and growth.

 Beyond Yourself Award

-We shape our world by leading ethically and responsibly.
-As stewards of our enterprises, we take the longer view in our decisions and actions.
-This often means putting larger interests above our own.
-This award recipient should embody these characteristics.
+This award recipient shapes the world by leading ethically and responsibly.
+As stewards of their enterprises, they take the longer view in their decisions and actions.
+This often means putting larger interests above their own.

 The Berkeley Leader Award – chosen by committee, not by student vote

-The Berkeley Leader redefines how we do business by embodying our defining leadership principles.
+The Berkeley Leader redefines how they do business by embodying all four defining leadership principles.
 This award recipient should demonstrate sharing our defining leadership principles, aspiring to live our principles, or living them/put them into practice.

 - Provide a short statement explaining why you would like to be a commencement speaker and what you would talk about in your speech.
 These will be shared with the graduating class to vote on.
-(Max 250 words).
+(Max 1300 characters).

 - Optional link to a YouTube video (under 3 minutes) can also be accepted with your statement as a sample of your public speaking to be shared with your class.